hvan6/cobraproject/README.md

 See the [GET COBRA](./GetCobra.md) page for details.

 ## Operating System Support
-The [local version](http://ec2-54-183-131-70.us-west-1.compute.amazonaws.com/) of COBRA only works on Windows OS.
+The local version of COBRA (clone from github) only works on Windows OS.

 ## Documentation
 More details documents about COBRA